FBI hopes grainy video will help solve 25-year-old $500 million art heist

-The six-minute, 40-second video shows a young white man with a short jacket being let in by the guard through a rear entrance to the museum shortly after midnight on March 17, 1990, about 24 hours before the heist.
+The six-minute, 40-second video shows a white man, wearing glasses and apparently in his 50s or 60s, being let in by the guard through a rear entrance to the museum shortly after midnight on March 17, 1990, about 24 hours before the heist.

 The statute of limitations on the crime has long passed, meaning that if the thieves are found they will not face prosecution.
 But the FBI, the Boston office of the Justice Department and the museum hope to recover the art.